 The daily wage here is very low and a nice tip, for excellent service will go a long way in a Costa Rican household.

-The common ways of getting from place to place in Costa Rica include rentacar, private bus (like Interbus), private van service (with driver), taxi (split 4 ways can be cheaper than the private bus), local bus (can be slow, but very inexpensive) and internal airlines (SANSA, near the international airport or Nature Air at Pavas airport).
+The common ways of getting from place to place in Costa Rica include rentacar, private bus (like Interbus), private van service (with driver), taxi (split 4 ways can be cheaper than the private bus), local bus (can be slow, but very inexpensive) and internal airlines (SANSA or Nature Air).
 We can arrange most of these for you but you must book ahead.
 Give us the information and we make it happen!

-BEWARE: of some car rental agencies who will give you very low rental rates over the internet and then give you higher quote when you get here because they did not include insurance charges and other fees in their original ‘internet estimate’.
+BEWARE: of some car rental agencies who will give you very low rental rates over the internet and then give you higher quote when you get here…because they did not include insurance charges and other fees in their original ‘internet estimate’.
+You are then trapped.
+We can provide a quote WITH NO SURPRISES!
+Just ask us!

 Average temperature in the Central Valley varies between a maximum of 24oC to 27oC and a minimum of 14o C to 16o C. Escazú offers a similar temperature year-round.
-Our Homepage shows current time and temperature.
 No need for air conditioning here !
 Casa Laurin has natural ventilation so it is fresh and comfortable even on very hot days.
 All our rooms have ceiling fans if you need them.
 Temperature drops considerably here in the evenings which are cooler and comfortable and provide the best conditions for a good night sleep.